GreiffLab/immuneSIM/docs/source/quickstart.rst

 The package can be installed via GitHub:

-1. Clone the GitHub repository (https://github.com/GreiffLab/immuneSIM.git)
+1. Clone the GitHub repository: ``git clone https://github.com/GreiffLab/immuneSIM.git``
-2. Navigate to the ImmuneSIM folder from the cloned repository
+2. Navigate to the immuneSIM folder from the cloned repository
 3. Check if all the prerequisites are fulfilled.
-4. Execute the following line in the terminal (Note: This will take a couple of minutes):
+4. Execute the following line in the terminal:

 .. code-block:: RST

-    $ R CMD install immuneSIM_0.8.5.tar.gz
+    $ R CMD install immuneSIM_0.8.6.tar.gz

 Workflow of the quickstart simulation